 Baclofen is a muscle relaxant that works by suppressing the transmission of certain messages between nerve cells.
-It can therefore be used for relieving pain of muscle spasms including chronic severe spasticity.
+It can therefore be used for relieving the pain of muscle spasms including chronic severe spasticity.
 Baclofen may also be used for the treatment of gastroesophageal reflux (GERD), intractable hiccups, and trigeminal neuralgia

 Baclofen can be taken by mouth as tablets or by intrathecal injection.